About the Project Organisers

 Principal Investigator: Emma Goodwin

 Emma has published on crusade epic and medieval narrative verse and has presented in French and English both in the UK and overseas.
 She teaches medieval literature to French undergraduates and is a committee member of the Société Rencesvals (British Branch).
 Emma is a former bursary award holder of the Digital Humanities at Oxford Summer School, held a funded internship in Digital Humanities at the Deutsche Literatur Archiv in Marbach, Germany in Autumn 2014, where she was awarded a Sührkamp scholarship.
+In July 2018 Emma was awarded a DAAD scholarship to attend the European Summer University in Digital Humanities at the University of Leipzig.

 Emma has an M.A. in Medieval and Modern Languages from Cambridge University (French and German) and an M.A. in French Literature and College from Kings’ College London.
 She is also a qualified chartered accountant (FCA) and information systems auditor (CISA).